caas-team/sparrow/README.md

 - `http` (default): Retrieves the checks' configuration from a remote endpoint during runtime.
 Additional configuration parameters are set in the `loader.http` section.

-- `file`: Loads the configuration from a local file during runtime.
+- `file`: Loads the checks' configuration from a local file during runtime.
 Additional configuration parameters are set in the `loader.file` section.

 If you want to retrieve the checks' configuration only once, you can set `loader.interval` to 0.